Skip to content

 Questions to Ask When Selecting a Racking Installation Contractor

-• Which specific certifications do the workers hold — concrete answers (IPAF, TÜV SCC, H&S training), not just “we’re all certified”
+• Which specific training the workers have completed — concrete answers (IPAF, TÜV SCC, H&S), not just “we’re all certified”

-• How is the safety briefing conducted on day one — who leads it, what does it cover
+• How the safety briefing works on day one — who leads it, what it covers

-• Who monitors compliance with standards throughout the project — the team leader, or effectively nobody?
+• Who monitors compliance with standards during the project — the team leader, or nobody?

-• How does the company manage certification renewals — actively tracked, or only when flagged?
+• How the company handles certification renewals — actively tracked, or only when flagged?

-• How many workers in the team can communicate in English — especially relevant for international or cross-border projects
+• How many workers in the team communicate in English — especially on international or cross-border projects

-The answers to these questions will give you a clearer picture of a contractor’s actual quality than any list of references.
+The answers will give you a better picture of a contractor’s real quality than any list of references.

 FAQ